 While in Amsterdam, my friend and I played a game called “Who Would You Call From Oberlin to Help You Out if You Got In Trouble/Arrested?”
 We were at a loss to realize that there were only a few people (for her: two, for me: one) that we felt that we could rely on, and even then it would probably come with lots of conditions/backtalk/eye-rolling/patronizing behavior/etc.

 My best friend’s mom says that part of why I deal with so much bullshit from people here is because I’m a very competent person.
-Because I’ve had to pay bills for my family, be independent at a young age, and juggle jobs and school and really horrible family dynamics, I’ve had to learn how to take care of myself and my shit, since no one else would do it for me.
+Because I’ve had to pay bills for my family and juggle jobs and school and really horrible family dynamics, I’ve had to learn how to take care of myself and my shit, since no one else would do it for me.
 In her opinion, being that type of person makes people look at you as if you can handle anything they throw at you.
 But sometimes, you can’t handle everything.
 Sometimes you need a break, even though there doesn’t seem to be time for one.

 I thought deeply about that, because the people in my life who are not seen as capable/competent tend to be handled with kiddie gloves, as if they’re not really adults.
 These are my peers who call their moms in the bathroom while taking a shit and yelling at them about how they don’t know how to do their taxes.
 Let that visual sink in…